LGirrbach/GlossEx/README.md

 # GlossEx
-[BEA 2025] Official repository of the BEA 2025 publication: Automatic concept extraction for learning domain modeling: A weakly supervised approach using contextualized word embeddings
+Official repository of the BEA 2025 publication: Automatic concept extraction for learning domain modeling: A weakly supervised approach using contextualized word embeddings.

+More details coming soon.